covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/Query user rights.md

 }

-Dim oUserRights As New UserRights()

-Dim bRights As Boolean = oUserRights.CheckUserRights()

-Dim dec As Decider = New Decider

-If bRights Then

-   Dim bAnRight As Boolean = oUserRights.CheckRightFor("XPLEditorStart")

-   If bAnRight Then

       dec.Decide(EnumDecisionType.eOkDecision, "You have the right to call XPLEditorStart!", "", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

    Else

       dec.Decide(EnumDecisionType.eOkDecision, "You don't have the right to call XPLEditorStart!", "", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

-   End If

 Else

    dec.Decide(EnumDecisionType.eOkDecision, "This application works without rights management!", "", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

-End If

 ```

 For information about the rights available in Eplan and about their assignment to the users, please refer to the Rights management dialog.
 You cannot add new user rights via API.